 Having just finished my PhD, I am now looking for an exciting opportunity in science, research, data analytics and related fields.

 During my PhD (2014-2019) I worked in the Hodgins Lab at Monash University, Australia.

-To elucidate aspects of the genomic basis of rapid local adaptation (adaptive changes in genomic architecture and the repeatability of these changes), I examine genomic variation of the widespread Ambrosia artemisiifolia (common ragweed) along parallel environmental clines.
-This highly invasive weed, native to North America was recently introduced to many places worldwide, including Europe and Australia.
-Together with the use of molecular, genetic and advanced statistical tools I, together with collaborators, have been able to reconstruct invasion history and population genetic structure at high resolution.
-I associate genotypes to climatic data to identify divergent and parallel patterns at the genetic level.
-Additionally, I use a common garden experiment and SNP genotyping to perform allele-trait associations.
-Results from this study will enrich our comprehension of fundamental evolutionary processes and will provide a tool for predicting species responses to environmental change.
+To elucidate aspects of the genomic basis of rapid local adaptation (adaptive changes in genomic architecture and the repeatability of these changes), I examined the genomic variation of the widespread Ambrosia artemisiifolia (common ragweed) along parallel environmental clines.
+Together with the use of molecular, genetic and advanced statistical tools, I have been able to reconstruct the invasion history of ragweed.
+Moreover, I found strong evidence for rapid and repeated adaptation despite distinct introduction scenarios.

 Google Scholar → My Google Scholar profile

 Hodgins Lab → Kathryn Hodgins’ Ecological Genomics Lab where I did my PhD